 The physical health and safety of our staff, our clients, and our communities is the International Rescue Committee’s top priority in Los Angeles.
 As of March 12th, our physical IRC-LA office has closed in accordance with public health guidelines, and staff are working from home until further notice.
 Despite this, staff are continuing to provide critical services remotely to newly arrived refugees, unaccompanied minors, asylees and immigrants here in LA—and you can help!

 How you can help:

-If you would like to volunteer or are in need of services, please reach out to Carly Boos, Community Relations Coordinator, at carly.boos [at] rescue.org.
+If you are in need of services, please reach out to Carly Boos, Community Relations Coordinator, at carly.boos [at] rescue.org.
 If you have any questions about our response, please contact Martin Zogg, IRC-LA Executive Director, at martin.zogg [at] rescue.org.